-Arlington Ridge Park is a 27.5-acre site situated on a ridge above the Potomac River within the George Washington Memorial Parkway.
+Arlington Ridge Park is a 27.5-acre site situated on a ridge above the Potomac River.
 The park lies to the north of Arlington National Cemetery in Arlington, Virginia, and contains two major memorials set within two distinct landscape treatments.
 The United States Marine Corps War Memorial, dedicated in 1954, is located within the formal northern section of Arlington Ridge Park, and the Netherlands Carillon, dedicated in 1960, lies in the picturesque southern section.
 The United States Marine Corps War Memorial features a monumental bronze sculpture by Felix de Weldon depicting the iconic World War II photograph of the raising of the flag on Iwo Jima.
 The sculpture rests on an octagonal granite base set within a composition of elevated plaza, parade ground, reviewing stand, paths, and road designed by architect Horace Peaslee.
 The Netherlands Carillon was designed by Dutch architect Joost W.C.
 Boks and was presented as a gift from the people of the Netherlands to the people of the United States in gratitude for American aid given during and after World War II.
-The chief purpose of Arlington Ridge Park is commemorative and ceremonial.
-Arlington Ridge Park is significant as a unit of the George Washington Memorial Parkway, as a contributing feature of the National Mall viewshed (as the Mall's western terminus), and for its exceptional commemorative associations with World War II.
-Arlington Ridge Park was listed in the Virginia Landmarks Register on December 18, 2008, and in the NRHP on September 4, 2009.
-In addition, the Virginia State Historic Preservation Office (VASHPO) concurred with the findings of the Arlington Ridge Park Cultural Landscapes Inventory on June 17, 2004, in accordance with Section 110 of the NHPA.
+Arlington Ridge Park is significant as a unit of the George Washington Memorial Parkway, as a contributing feature of the

-Barry Mackintosh, National Register of Historic Places Nomination Form, "Arlington Memorial Bridge and Related Features," 4 April 1980, and "District of Columbia Inventory of Historic Sites," Alphabetic Version dated 30 September 2009.
+2 Barry Mackintosh, National Register of Historic Places Nomination Form, "Arlington Memorial Bridge and Related Features," 4 April 1980, and "District of Columbia Inventory of Historic Sites," Alphabetic Version dated 30 September 2009.